From the Inside Out

 A) It either kills you, or B) It mutates into the very thing you feared the most (gluttony and obesity) or (more rarely) C) It’s cleansed from your life through an intense journey of internal healing.

+Because I could not maintain my chaotic food behaviors, long-term, my eating disorder gave way to compulsive eating and eventually, morbid obesity.
 By the time God gave me the dream for this book, I weighed close to 320 pounds.
 This devastating downfall didn’t happen overnight, and I never stopped fighting the descent.
 Nevertheless, I found myself at the bottom of this pit, deeply enslaved to food.

 Like most addicts, I had to hit rock bottom before I chose to look up for help.
 I spent almost 30 years trying to fix myself, and overcome my food issues using the world’s advice.
 The result was utter failure.